-The first in the series is a conversation with Henry Bee of CoPilot Advisor.
+The first in the series is a conversation with Henry Bee of CoPilot AI.
 Henry sat down with former CBC Radio host and current Victory Square communications guru James Graham to dig deep into the history of CoPilot, break down just what the company does and even talk a little bit of soccer.

 Henry: I come from a quantitative finance background writing the trading strategies and risk management for hedge funds.
 I was also licensed to manage money with discretion.
 I did that for a number of years.
 I had experience working in the software industry as well, working at a publicly traded company called Broadridge.
 With that company, I was able to work with over forty engineers to actually develop and improve software that affected about eighty percent of the brokerage industry within Canada.
 So I kinda had my hands in all these different pieces of financial advice software and I wanted to put them all together, and that’s why we created CoPilot.
 And at the time it was just a name for a product, our actual company was called Cassia Research.

 And our idea, me and my co-founder being super ambitious, we thought we shouldn’t name a company after a product, we should name a company as a whole so that the company can have many lines of research and those different lines of research can allow us to formulate different products.